FilippoPisello/Custom_Excel/readme.md

 # 1. Overview
 The CustomExcel class allows the user to export a pandas data frame in excel directly applying some styling.
 The logic of the formatting is the following: some styles objects are created and applied to the different parts of the table.
 These are: index, header and body.

-CustomExcel is a subclass of the Spreadsheet class.
-The code and doc for this class can be found [at this link](https://github.com/FilippoPisello/Spreadsheet).
+CustomExcel is a subclass of the Spreadsheet class, whose code and doc can be found [at this link](https://github.com/FilippoPisello/Spreadsheet).

 ## 1.1.
 Goal of the project
 The CustomExcel class wants to provide a compact way to export a Pandas' data frame to Excel, directly formatting the sheet.
 The goal is to obtain immediately a file with a pleasant look which can be easily consulted.
 To understand its use, one can see this as an enhanced form of the pandas built-in method df.to_excel().